stcorp/harp/doc/conventions/dimensions.rst

 not ``latitude``, ``longitude``, ``vertical``, or ``independent``).

 Note that only a single grid can be used for each type of dimension per time value.
-This means that, for example, it is possible to change the vertical grid from sample to sample.
-However, it is not possible to use different vertical grids for the *same* sample.
+This means that, for example, it is possible to change the vertical grid from sample to sample, but it is not possible to use different vertical grids for the *same* sample.

 To allow a different vertical grid from sample to sample, the ``altitude`` variable should have dimensions ``{time,vertical}`` (instead of ``{vertical}``).
 This way, the altitude values for the first sample, ``altitude[0,:]``, may differ from the altitude values for the second sample, ``altitude[1,:]``, and so on.
-However, for an averaging kernel, which has dimensions ``{time,vertical,vertical}``, the altitude values for both vertical dimensions are necessarily the same for each sample.
+However, for an averaging kernel, which has dimensions ``{time,vertical,vertical}``, the altitude values for both vertical dimensions are necessarily the same for each single sample.

 A grid that differs from sample to sample could have a different effective length per sample.
 This is implemented by taking the maximum length over all samples as the length of the dimension and padding the dimension for each sample at